VanshikaGangwar/Weather-app/README.md

-🌦️ Weather App
+🌦️ Weather App:

 A simple and responsive Weather Application built with HTML, CSS, and JavaScript that fetches real-time weather data using the OpenWeatherMap API.
 Users can search for any city and view live temperature, humidity, wind speed, and dynamic weather icons.

-🚀 Features
+🚀 Features:

 🔍 Search weather by city name